-The list of proposed projects recommended for approval is submitted to the Director of Rural Community & Economic Development and the Deputy Director of the Governor's Office of Economic Development.
+The list of proposed projects recommended for approval is submitted to the Executive Director or the Deputy Director of the Governor's Office of Economic Development.
 A summary of projects and awards is then forwarded to the Governor for final approval.
 In the event of disagreement with the AC's recommendation or if an applicant appeals the decision of the AC, the matter is directed back to CDBG staff and the GOED Director for reconsideration.